arijit04/arijit04/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Angular 10+, Loopback 4, Node, Spring boot, Projects.
+- 🔭 I’m currently working on Angular 10+, Loopback 4, Node, Spring boot, web 3 Projects.
-- 👯 I’m looking to collaborate on any new project.
+- 👯 I’m looking to collaborate on any new projects.
 - 🤔 I’m looking for help with AR & VR, AI, ML.

 <!-- - 💬 Ask me about ...